Troubleshooting

 search localdomain

-Check coreDNS logs at first:
+Check coreDNS logs first:

 kubectl -n kube-system logs -l k8s-app=kube-dns